 - “Don’t worry, you’re going to make a full recovery” and

 - “To achieve a full recovery, you need to take this course of antibiotics”

-So actually, the Buddha was pretty smart in how he ordered his “truths”, especially because each one is connected and dependent on the other.
+So, the Buddha was smart in how he ordered his “truths”, especially because each one is connected and dependent on the other.
 If you don’t know and understand why you are sick, then you can’t know your prognosis and how to recover.
 Similarly, you can’t have a prognosis and a plan for recovery until you understand why you are sick!

 The Four Noble Truths are broken up in this same way in a “cause and effect” relationship:

 - The first and second of the “Noble Truths” have a cause and effect relationship with each other, according to Ven.
 Master Hsing Yun.
 The first truth is the effect, and the second is its cause.
-You are attached to things and delusion (the 2nd noble truth) which causes suffering in your life (the 1st noble truth)
+You are attached to things (namely the idea of “self”) and delusion (the 2nd noble truth) which causes suffering in your life (the 1st noble truth)

 - The same cause and effect also relate to the third and fourth truths.
 The third truth is the effect, and the fourth is its cause.
 You achieve Nirvana (the 3rd noble truth) by following the Eightfold Path (the 4th noble truth)

 At this point, you are thinking “this is all great, but what does this have to do with me?”.
 I need you to sit down…this is going to hit you hard:

 You’re going to get old, you’re going to get sick, you’re going to die.